vercel/next.js/docs/getting-started.md

 Next.js is built around the concept of [pages](/docs/basic-features/pages.md).
 A page is a [React Component](https://reactjs.org/docs/components-and-props.html) exported from a `.js`, `.jsx`, `.ts`, or `.tsx` file in the `pages` directory.
 You can even add [dynamic route](/docs/routing/dynamic-routes) parameters with the filename.

-Inside the `pages` directory add the following file to get started:

-- `index.js` - This is the page that is rendered when the user visits the root of your application
+Inside the `pages` directory add the `index.js` file to get started.
+This is the page that is rendered when the user visits the root of your application

 Populate `pages/index.js` with the following contents: